AliceO2Group/Control/apricot/docs/apricot_http_service.md

 ## apricot HTTP service

-Web server component that implements the Trivial Configuration Endpoint (Apricot TCE).
+Web server component that implements the REST Configuration Endpoint (Apricot RCE).

-It serves JSON and/or plain text structures in order to make essential cluster information available to scripts and other consumers for which the gRPC interface is impractical.
+It serves JSON and/or plain text structures in order to make essential cluster information and component configuration available to scripts and other consumers for which the gRPC interface is impractical.

-It is strictly **read-only** and only ever responds to `GET`.
+It is strictly **read-only** and only ever responds to `GET` (except for the special purpose `POST` call `/components/_invalidate_cache`, called only by Consul).

 ### Configuration

 To use this feature, the `o2-apricot` running machine has to communicate with Consul via the `--backendUri` option (see [here](apricot.md)).

 ### Usage and options

+The default port is `32188`.

 To retrieve the information needed regarding FLPs, use the following urls in a web browser or with `curl` or `wget`.